Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # What is EngageUI?
 ### A user-engagement focused UI paradigm alternative to WIMP
-EngageUI is a user-engagement focused UI paradigm
+EngageUI is always focused on handling the user's current activity
+when engaging with the UI
-that takes a temporal rather than spatial approach to the GUI.
+which is a temporal rather than spatial approach to the GUI.
-It is always focused on handling the user's current activity when engaging with the UI.
 It does not use windows and there are no spatial layout constructs.
 It uses keyboard input for all user controls
 (the mouse may be used, if needed, for onscreen space selection only).

 ### Apps are simpler to produce and simpler to use
 EngageUI apps are simpler to produce,
-have less cluttered screens
+have less cluttered screens,
-and are easier to use for their users.
-They have self-documenting interfaces
+self-documenting interfaces
 and automatic persistence across user interaction sessions.

 ### Provided as a free source-code toolkit
-EngageUI is provided to developers as a free source-code toolkit.
-It contains C++ source-code for:
+The free EngageUI source-code toolkit contains C++ source-code for:
-1. The implementation of a small API that targets
+1. The implementation of a small API designed to work with
 the wxWidgets cross-platform app design toolkit.
 2. An IDE (based on EngageUI) for developing EngageUI apps.

+There are no libraries involved,
+the source code for EngageUI API is small (about 3KLOC), it is easy to understand how everything works and make modifications if needed.

-### The EngageUI API -- 2 simple constructs
+### The API is 2 simple constructs
 The EngageUI API for wxWidgets consists of 2 simple constructs:
 1. A (user) <b>EngagementManager</b> class that subclasses wxWidgets' wxWindow class
 to interface with the native windowing system